 If you aren't already a blogger or writer, you probably don't realize that content is the core of email marketing.
 You must have a plan for your message before shooting out an email blast or newsletter.
 What will you tell your audience?
-And more importantly, how will you differentiate between what everyone else is telling them?
-We all get way too much email and nobody has time to read it all.
+And more importantly, how will you differentiate your message from what everyone else is telling them?
+We all get way too much email, and nobody has time to read it all.
 Your message must be compelling and unique.
 Keep in mind that there are 25 million eBay sellers, and if all of them are sending out newsletters to eBay buyers, you will get lost in the crowd unless there is something very special about your newsletter.

 Will you inform them of sales, markdowns, new merchandise in your store, or seasonal products you will offer for the next holiday?
-For example, if you sell arts and crafts supplies, you could provide some easy tutorials for your buyers as an complementary freebie to go along with your items.
+For example, if you sell arts and crafts supplies, you could provide some easy tutorials for your buyers as a complementary freebie to go along with your items.
 If you sell a mixture of different kinds of items that you get at thrift stores and garage sales, what kind of content will you provide in your newsletters?

 eBay is very strict about what sellers can include in a newsletter.
 These items are not allowed: